dayllenger/beamui/CONTRIBUTING.md

 private long _time;
 ```

-Try to place functions *below* of their first call.
-Humans prefer to read text in up-down direction.
+Try to place functions *below* their first call.
+Humans prefer to read text top-to-bottom.

 If you write a lot of code, split parts with the following line: